angeloashmore/rom-rb.org-develop/source/learn/advanced/combine.html.md

-#Using `Relation#combine`
+---
+title: Combining Relation Results
+chapter: Advanced Topics
+---

+# Combining Relation Results

 Ordinarily, Relation is used through Repository, but some applications may use Relation directly.
 This removes the layer of syntactic sugar provided by Repository, and so `#combine` must be handled directly.

 ```ruby
 class Users < ROM::Relation[:memory]